Text size

 1. Ningaloo Reef in Exmouth

 The Ningaloo Coast, and in particular the Exmouth Gulf, hosts the highest density of humpback whales in the Southern Hemisphere during their annual 11,000km migration from Antarctica.
-While travelling the ‘Humpback Highway’, more than 30,000 humpback whales travel along the Ningaloo coastline on their way to their breeding grounds off the Kimberley coast.
+While travelling the ‘Humpback Highway’, the whales travel along the Ningaloo coastline on their way to their breeding grounds off the Kimberley coast.

 Humpbacks are a very active whale species, so you’ll often find them rolling on the surface, slapping their fins and tails and breaching clear of the water.
 The large amount of other whale species sighted offshore, along with the significance of the Humpback Highway, cement Ningaloo as one of Australia’s premier whale watching destinations.

-- Top locations: From the shore: Town Beach, Sunrise Beach, Exmouth Gulf and Bundegi Beach.
-From above: Vlamingh Head Lighthouse.
+Land-based viewing: Town Beach, Sunrise Beach, Exmouth Gulf and Bundegi Beach, Vlamingh Head Lighthouse.

 2. Kimberley Coast